chngn627/mini-nlp/README.md

 Used huggingface model ber-base-NER to do the entity extraction part.

-works to be done:
+Some works to be done, due to linited resource of my personal laptop.
-Due to linited resource of my personal laptop.
-Didn't finish the website analyse part and docker deployment part and sql part
+Including：SQL, docker deployment, website analytical module